This course is recognized for the purposes of continuing education in psychotherapy by the L’Ordre de Psychologues du Quebec (OPQ).

-This training allows participants to gain fundamental knowledge about post-traumatic stress disorder (PTSD).
-Participants – professionals or students – will learn how to recognize the 17 symptoms associated with PTSD and assess their frequency and intensity.
-This training also allows participants to familiarize themselves with essential concepts related to psychological trauma and develop the capacity to assess an individual's level of distress and peritraumatic dissociation.
+This online course allows participants to gain fundamental knowledge about post-traumatic stress disorder (PTSD) as described in DSM‐IV‐TR .
+Participants – professionals or students in mental health – will learn how to recognize the symptoms associated with PTSD and assess their frequency and intensity.
+This course also allows participants to familiarize themselves with the concepts of distress and peritraumatic dissociation.

-By the end of training, professionals will be able to offer additional support to victims of traumatic experiences, with the capacity to assess:
+By the end of this course, participants will be able to offer additional support to victims of traumatic experiences, with the capacity to assess:

 - PTSD (in a clinical context and in a triage situation following a wide-scale traumatic event such as a terrorist attack),